Latin America

 Women in the Mexican Revolution

 As mentioned before, the Adelitas were very important.
 However, women at that time also played more relevant roles.
 For example, soldiers, journalists, informers, spies, and couriers.
-Although the vast majority of their names remain anonymous, the women’s incursion changed the course of Mexican history.
+Although most of their names remain anonymous, the women’s incursion changed the course of Mexican history.

 Emiliano Zapata twin